ASR: Attention-alike Structural Re-parameterization: Analysis

 \section{Analysis}

-\ul{\textbf{(1) Why do attention values approach some constant vectors? }} In the introduction, we observe \textit{Stripe Observation} consistently across a wide range of experimental settings.
+\underline{\textbf{(1) Why the attention values approach some constant vectors?}} In the introduction, we observe \textit{Stripe Observation} consistently across a wide range of experimental settings.
 This phenomenon is intriguing and although not easily explained by theory, it appears empirically reasonable.

-Given a dataset $D$, certain priors such as location and color priors exist in $D$ and they have a significant impact on neural network learning, especially for attention networks that excel at capturing inductive biases.
+\ul{For image classification}, given a dataset $D$, certain priors such as location and color priors exist in $D$ and they have a significant impact on neural network learning, especially for attention networks that excel at capturing inductive biases.
 The attention mechanism adaptively adjusts the weights of feature maps to extract key information and suppress irrelevant information, which can be visualized through Grad-CAM \cite{2017Grad}.
 Specifically, we use the pre-trained SENet~\cite{hu2018squeeze} and SRMNet~\cite{lee2019srm} as backbones and randomly sample 500 images from the STL10 and ImageNet datasets, and measure the average attention visualizations (using Grad-CAM) of these images under the given backbones, as shown in Fig. \ref{fig:meanatt}.
 We find that the regions of interest identified by the network tend to be biased toward the center of the images in all visualizations.
 This is because in the shooting or annotation process of these datasets, the target object $y$ was inherently present in the salient location of the image (close to the center), or else the image would not be labeled with the corresponding label of $y$.
-Therefore, intuitively, the existence of a series of constant ``attention" values that satisfy certain priors of the network is reasonable, and these constant vectors can be regarded as the average embodiment of certain priors in $D$.
+Therefore, intuitively, the existence of a series of constant "attention" values that satisfy certain priors of the network is reasonable, and these constant vectors can be regarded as the average embodiment of certain priors in $D$.

-Moreover, despite the fact that according to the \textit{Stripe Observation}, attention values approach to some constant vectors, if we directly replace the attention module with these vectors during the inference phase, taking Table \ref{tab:backbone1} as a baseline, the average performance will decrease by approximately 28\%, and there will still be around 15\% performance loss even with finetuning.
-Therefore, our proposed ASR still needs to consider the participation of the attention module during training.
+\ul{For other tasks,} like instance segmentation and object detection, due to the nature of their tasks, their spatial priors differ significantly from image classification, meaning their labels may not necessarily be concentrated around the center of the image.
+However, as observed in Section \ref{sec:settings}, these tasks also exhibit the \textit{Stripe Observation}.
+Therefore, we believe that for these high-level tasks, the constant vectors learned by the attention module possess high-level average priors, albeit not easily visualizable.
+In the future, it's worth exploring the learned priors in greater detail across different tasks.